Assert use cases

 int action = generator.nextInt(3);

-//should take one of the values 0,1,2.
+//action will take one of the values 0,1,2.

-if ( action == 0 ) {
+if (action == 0) {

 //do nothing